lolo859/vodka-old/README.md

 Vodka is a new experimental description language for creating different types of data in lines of code.
 Here are the types of codes currently supported as well as their designation:
 - integer: vodkint
 - float: vodfloat
+- type (a special data type that can only store the type of a variable): vodtype

 For creating a new object, type in a .vod file the following syntax: vodka name_of_the_object_without_space = designation_of_the_data_type content